Report on HIV/AIDS from Africa

 The HIV/AIDS pandemic has a 40-year story — one that has afforded hard-learned lessons that informed the world's response to future pandemics, including the coronavirus.
 Collaborate with Kenyan university students to tell that story of AMPATH — Academic Model Providing Access to Healthcare — an academic health partnership led by the IU School of Medicine and the Moi University School of Medicine that is one of Africa's largest and most effective responses to HIV/AIDS.

 Reporting HIV/AIDS in Africa is a four-credit, eight-week course during summer semester on health care reporting.
 The class includes a four-week trip to Kenya.

-Taught by associate professor James Kelly, the course immerses students in Kenyan culture.
-Students will gain scientific and cultural knowledge about HIV/AIDS and apply multimedia storytelling skills to report as foreign correspondents.
+Taught by associate professor James Kelly, the course immerses students in Kenyan culture and is jointly taught with faculty and students at Moi University.
+Students will gain scientific and cultural knowledge about HIV/AIDS, interact with public relations professionals, and apply multimedia storytelling skills to report on healthcare for domestic and foreign audiences.